Many people’s estates don’t file a federal, estate-tax tax return. The filing thresholds are huge.

 Then the estate-tax tax rate coasts up to 20 percent by the time the net estate crosses $9,000,000.
 (Click here for the current estate tax rate table.)

-An important note: Because gross estates commonly include community property from a marriage, ignore mortgages and other debts, and then haven’t yet been adjusted for allowed deductions, often an estate files an estate tax return that includes no estate taxes.
+An important note: Because gross estates commonly distribute to spouses, ignore mortgages and other debts, and then haven’t yet been adjusted for allowed deductions, often an estate files an estate tax return that includes no estate taxes.
 That’s good in one sense.
 But it also means the estate and its executor bear the cost and burden of filing a time-consuming tax return at the same time as the family tries to work through the first part of its grief.

 Three Other Things to Know about Washington State Estate Tax Returns